 Just like YOU mama.

 As I lay here in bed at 3am, my mind wanders and it races.
 I think about my boys, I think about their near future and their past and I just cry.
 My heart is shattered because we are connected.
-We are connected on a level that costs so much.
+My boys and I are connected on a level that costs so much.
 I have so much to be thankful for in the life of my children and yet I deal with new losses frequently.
-I am torn between those two places often tossed around sometimes by the guilt that I should feel differently.
+I am torn between those two places often, tossed around sometimes by the guilt that I should feel differently.

 I was just like YOU mama.
 I dreamt of motherhood as a child when I played house and dreamt of the man of my dreams that I’d hopefully find someday.
 I found him, and like all other couples, we started a family.
 That precious life entered the world and I finally received the title ‘Mother’.